scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

     print(calculate_MA(data, 'GOOG', 5))

-  Initial decisions like hard coding variables (which happens in a lot of academic research projects) in the code while creating the research artifact could lead away from creating a well defined reusable scientific software library.
+Initial decisions like hard coding variables
+(which happens in a lot of academic research projects) in the code while creating the research artifact could lead away from creating a well defined reusable scientific software library.
 This seems trivial for people with a software engineering background but not necessarily for others.
 We discuss this further in our recommendation of software design training to researchers.
-We know this is a hard problem to solve in domain specific scientific code where the boundaries between a research paper and code could be blurry and to tackle this is Econ-ARK we extracted generalized code from research artifacts to create our software package HARK :cite:`carroll2018econ` and we maintain the research artifacts which heavily rely on HARK as REMARKS(Replications and Explorations Made using the ARK).
+We know this is a hard problem to solve in domain specific scientific code where the boundaries between a research paper and code could be blurry.
+To tackle this is Econ-ARK, we extracted generalized code from research artifacts to create our software package HARK :cite:`carroll2018econ` and maintained the research artifacts which heavily rely on HARK as REMARKS (Replications and Explorations Made using the ARK).
 We are working on creating generalized software used in various research projects in the area of heterogeneous agent modeling.

-  This decoupling exercise also helps with reproducibility part of research projects as it gives other researchers necessary tools to examine the research artifacts.
+This decoupling exercise also helps with the reproducibility of research projects as it gives other researchers the necessary tools to examine the research artifacts.
 The decoupling can also be extended to the data used in data-intensive research projects, which can also exist as a part of the scientific software library.

-**Reproducible builds of scientific content**, Reproducibility crisis has been plaguing academic research for some time and the current ecosystem of software packaging and distribution certainly doesn't help it.
+**Reproducible builds of scientific content.**
+The reproducibility crisis has been plaguing academic research for some time and the current ecosystem of software packaging and distribution certainly doesn't help it.
 To tackle this in Econ-ARK we have used containerization technologies like Docker to solve this problem.
 Tools like Repo2Docker :cite:`repo2d` further help us with creating reproducible builds of scientific content.
-Creating and working with these tools still require a basic background with software engineering, and end users like students and researchers in economics may not have the required background.
-We made tools to lower the barrier by using pre built containers and one click (commands) reproducible research artifacts :cite:`reproduce` .
+Creating and working with these tools still requires a basic background with software engineering, and end users like students and researchers in economics may not have the required background.
+We made tools to lower the barrier by using pre-built containers and one-click (commands) reproducible research artifacts :cite:`reproduce`.
 This part requires a strong overlap between Researchers and Software Engineers in a project.
 Pushing for reproducibility in the community benefits students by lowering the barrier and publishers/researchers by creating tools required to address the reproducibility crisis.

-**Interactive scientific publication**.
-The publication of the Econ-ARK based analysis of the consumption response to the CARES Act :cite:`carroll2020modeling` was accompanying by an online Dashboard [#]_ that allowed users to change parameters of the model and visualized their impact on policy outcomes.
+**Interactive scientific publication.** The publication of the Econ-ARK based analysis of the consumption response to the CARES Act :cite:`carroll2020modeling` was accompanied by an online Dashboard [#]_ that allowed users to change parameters of the model and visualized their impact on policy outcomes.
 This Dashboard was deployed by Binder and developed by an Econ-ARK